🥘 A Traditional French Stew

 Serve With

-- 1 ½ cup cornmeal to make polenta Here is an easy polenta recipe from Love and Lemons.
+- 1 ½ cup cornmeal polenta Here is an easy polenta recipe from Love and Lemons.

 Instructions